wasedatime/waseda-syllabus-scraper/README.md

 It should return `true` if the aggregation is successful.

-### Congradulations!
+### Congratulations!

-If you have obtained the desired results, congradulations!
+If you have obtained the desired results, congratulations!
 Or if you encountered some troubles during scraping or aggregating the data, feel free to submit an issue. :)

 ## Built With